Understanding Your GE Dimmer Dial Light Switch

 Troubleshooting After the Reset Process

-- Re-pairing with the Smart Hub: After a reset, your light switch may need to be paired again with your wave hub or smart control system.
+Once you have completed the reset of your GE dimmer dial light switch, you might encounter some challenges as you reintroduce the switch to your lighting system.
+Here are some common troubleshooting tips to help get your switch back in working order:- Re-pairing with the Smart Hub: After a reset, your light switch may need to be paired again with your wave hub or smart control system.
 Follow your system's instructions to re-establish this connection.
 Ensure your hub is within the operational location proximity to facilitate an easy pairing process.

 - Check for Wired Connections: Double check the wiring, especially the neutral wire, which is often the root of operational issues in smart switches.
 A loose or improperly connected wire might prevent the system from functioning correctly after a reset.